 - Maximum load in cargo bed is350lb(159kg) Never carry passengers in cargo bed. - Passengers can be thrown off causing serious injury or death. - Cargo can affect handling and stability.
-Read Owner's Manual before loading or towing. - When operating with cargo or towing a trailer always reduce speed, allow more room to stop and avoid hills and rough terrain. - Be sure cargo is secured since a loose load can change vehicle handling. - Keep weight in the cargo bed centered and as low and far forward as possible.
-Top-heavy loads increase the risk of rollover - top-neavy loads increase the risk of rollover.
+Read Owner's Manual before loading or towing. - When operating with cargo or towing a trailer always reduce speed, allow more room to stop and avoid hills and rough terrain. - •Be sure cargo is secured since a loose - load can change vehicle handling. - Keep weight in the cargo bed centered and as low and far forward as possible.
+Top-heavy loads increase the risk of rollover

-- Max towing weight:544kg(1200lbs) - Max tongue weight:50kg(110lbs)
+- Max towing weight:544kg(1200lbs) - Max tongue weight: 50kg(110lbs)